MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/concepts-node-networking.md

 [!INCLUDE [applies-to-azure stack-hci-and-windows-server-skus](includes/aks-hci-applies-to-skus/aks-hybrid-applies-to-azure-stack-hci-windows-server-sku.md)]

 You can choose between two IP address assignment models for your networking architecture for AKS hybrid.
-AKS hybrid supports hyrid deployment options for Azure Kubernetes Service (AKS).
+AKS hybrid supports hybrid deployment options for Azure Kubernetes Service (AKS).

 - **Static IP networking**
     The virtual network allocates static IP addresses to the Kubernetes cluster API server, Kubernetes nodes, underlying VMs, load balancers, and any Kubernetes services that run on top of the cluster.